lbeder/slowkey/README.md

       --argon2-m-cost <ARGON2_M_COST>
           Argon2 number of 1 KiB memory block (must be greater than 8 and lesser than or equal 4294967295) [default: 2097152] --argon2-t-cost <ARGON2_T_COST>
+          Argon2 number of iterations (must be greater than 2 and lesser than or equal 4294967295) [default: 2] --argon2-rc
-          Argon2 number of iterations (must be greater than 2 and lesser than or equal 4294967295) [default: 2] --balloon-s-cost <BALLOON_S_COST>
+          Use rust-crypto's Argon2id implementation instead of libsodium (default) Argon2 number of iterations (must be greater than 2 and lesser than or equal 4294967295) [default: 2] --balloon-s-cost <BALLOON_S_COST>
           Balloon Hash space (memory) cost number of 1 KiB memory block (must be greater than 1 and lesser than or equal 4294967295) [default: 131072]